-It’s safe to say this was a trip we’d been looking forward to for a while (remember this?) and seeing as we had only two nights to spend in Madrid, we figured we might as well make it count and go for a hotel that definitely stands out.
+It’s safe to say this was a trip we’d been looking forward to for a while, and seeing as we had only two nights to spend in Madrid, we figured we might as well make it count and go for a hotel that definitely stands out.
 That hotel happened to be the Hotel Urso in Madrid’s city centre.

-The Hotel URSO is a 5 star boutique hotel in Madrid which thanks to the strong £££ was the best kind of luxury treat available (i.e. affordable luxury).
+It’s a 5-star boutique hotel in Madrid which was the best kind of treat.

 WHAT’S SO SPECIAL ABOUT THE HOTEL URSO?

 Er… well, the food is particularly fantastic.
 The bed is uh-mazing (big deal here – I stayed in a hotel where the bed was like concrete back in the UK and since then, I have a HUGE appreciation for hotel beds done right).